Gabelbombe/paper-terraformvpc/README.md

 ### Notes before we start

-First let me mention that the below code has been adjusted to work with the latest Terraform and has been successfully tested with version `v0.10.3` It has been running for long time now and been used many times to create production VPC’s in AWS.
-It’s been based on `CloudFormation` templates I’ve written for the same purpose at some point in 2014 during the quest of converting our infrastructure into code.
+First let me mention that the below code has been adjusted to work with the latest Terraform and has been successfully tested with version `v0.10.3` It has been running for long time now and been used many times to create production VPC's in AWS.
+It's been based on `CloudFormation` templates I've written for the same purpose at some point in 2014 during the quest of converting our infrastructure into code.

 What is this going to do is: